 There is a growing body of evidence which says that Type 1 diabetic conditions are caused by autoimmune reactions within the body.
 Autoimmune diseases are those in which the immune system attacks body tissues and cells as it would a foreign invader.
 Most autoimmune diabetic illness is rooted in the damage caused by antibodies that target the insulin-secreting beta cells of the pancreas.
 The trigger for this autoimmune process is often a leaky gut.

 Studies conducted in North America and Europe have shown that the autoimmune reaction that causes Type 1 occurs in early childhood.
 These antibodies typically develop many years before the development of the clinical condition and diagnosis.
-According to one source, 90 percent of children who test positive for pancreatic islet or beta cell antibodies, GAD antibodies and IA-2 antibodies (all indicators that an attack has been started on the pancreas cells that secrete insulin) go on to develop diabetes.
+According to one source, 90 percent of children who test positive for pancreatic islet or beta-cell antibodies, GAD antibodies and IA-2 antibodies (all indicators that an attack has been started on the pancreas cells that secrete insulin) go on to develop diabetes.
 If even two of these antibodies are present, up to 75 percent of these children are given a diabetic diagnosis within the next 15 years.

 The symptoms of a Type 2 diagnosis can be controlled and in some cases, reversed using the correct diet.
-Lowering the intake of foods which are high in sugar and starch (carbohydrates) can help diabetics stabilize blood sugars in a range closer to normal.
+Lowering the intake of foods that are high in sugar and starch (carbohydrates) can help diabetics stabilize blood sugars in a range closer to normal.

 - Type 4 diabetes, a condition in which elevated insulin levels caused by insulin resistance result in severe episodes of reactive hypoglycemia (low blood sugar) and the intense nerve pain of autonomic neuropathy.
 There may be a relationship between the excess insulin and the excess adrenaline released by the hypoglycemic reactions.
 See the book Type 4 Diabetes for more information.